-Did you know that one in three Iowa business owners plan to exit their business by 2027?
-Around 50% of those individuals looking to retire from their business have no business succession plan.
+This scenario is far more common than you might think.
 The single most neglected aspect of business ownership is having a plan in place so you don’t make the same mistake as others.
-You must plan for your future — especially if you’re nearing retirement and want to have a solid exit strategy in place.
+You must plan for your future — especially if you’re nearing retirement and want to have a solid business exit strategy in place.

-Here are the answers to a few questions about succession planning.
+Here are the answers to a few questions about business succession planning.

 Evolving your business is inevitable.
-Perhaps you will pass along your business to your family, business partner, key employee, or a combination of the three.
-You may decide to sell to a third party instead.
+Perhaps you will pass along your business to your family, business partner, key employee or a combination of the three.
+You may decide on selling a business to a third party instead.
 Whatever you decide, it’s best to be in control of the process and determine whom you want to take over your business.
 You do not want to run into unexpected issues, like an injury or medical diagnosis, with no successor in place and no plan for the future.

-Transferring your business can be a daunting task, so it’s important to get started early.
-It doesn’t matter if retirement is on the horizon or a decade away; having a plan in place years before succession takes place can give you better peace of mind about the business you’ve worked hard to build.
+Transferring your business ownership can be a daunting task, so it’s important to get started early.
+It doesn’t matter if retirement is on the horizon or a decade away; having a succession planning framework in place years before a transition takes place can give you better peace of mind about the business you’ve worked hard to build.

-Transferring your business can come with significant financial considerations.
+Selling a small business comes with significant financial considerations.
 Whether you decide to sell your business or transfer ownership through your will or a trust, ask yourself these questions:

 Next, determine who should be a part of the initial planning conversations.
 Should a family member, business partner, client, or third party be a part of the process?
 Make sure you have the right people in the room, including your CPA, attorney, financial advisor and potentially a M&A broker, to start these discussions.

-Finally, it’s important to determine whom you want to purchase your business.
+Finally, it’s important to determine who might be a good fit to purchase your business.
 Is there an heir who embodies your values and philosophies?
 Do you have a key employee who is interested in the business if you do not have a co-owner or family member that you trust with your business?
 Is there another entrepreneur or third party to take over your business if there is not a clear successor?
 This decision may come down to how much money you need or would like to get from the sale of your business.

-Whether you are looking to transition your business to your family or sell to another company or buyer, it’s essential to start early to have an exit strategy.
+Whether you are looking to transition your business to your family or sell to another company or buyer, it’s essential to start early and have an exit strategy.
 However, you don’t have to build your plan all by yourself.
 Our Northwest Bank Wealth Management Advisors are available with the tools, resources and business succession planning advice you need to get started.
-In addition, you can find additional resources through the UNI Family Business Center.
+You can find additional resources through the UNI Family Business Center.

 Reach out to one of our Northwest Bank Business Bankers today to learn how to develop your business succession plan.